 Keeping an eye on packages seems to be one of the primary reasons people pick up video doorbell cameras in the first place, so Maximus might be on to something here.
 You get all the standard features included too, like motion sensor alerts and 1080p live video streaming.

 You can control the doorbell with an app on your phone as well as with Alexa or Google Assistant, and you can view the live stream and the last two hours for free.
-Some details are still to be confirmed, as the Maximus model isn't launching until later in 2019, but this is one to watch.
+The big issue, really, is availability; the product appears to be in limited supply, and readers in the UK are unlikely to find it for sale at all.

 There's video and audio recording of course, and motion sensing alerts, and even people detection.
 You don't get a battery option though – this is a video doorbell you have to plug in, wires and all.
 You get 1080p video quality and night vision too for those evening callers.

 Perhaps the most appealing aspect of the Netatmo Video Doorbell is that you get all the features for your up-front payment, with no subscription required: video can be archived to a memory card, an FTP address, or a linked Dropbox account, so take your pick.
-We were very impressed with it at CES, and think it'll easily deserve a spot in our list of the best video doorbells in the UK once it's on sale.
+We've been watching it eagerly, and think it'll easily deserve a much higher spot in our list of the best video doorbells once it's on sale.